plumdog/django_migration_testcase/README.md

 # django_migration_test
-For testing migrations in Django >= 1.6
+For testing migrations in Django >= 1.4 (both South and Django migrations)

 Because migrations are important.
 And if they go wrong, people get angry.
 How better to be sure that they won't go wrong than to run